Davipb/lakesis/README.md

 - [ ] Virtual/physical address translation
 - [ ] Simple mark/sweep garbage collection
 - [ ] Mark/sweep/compact garbage collection

+## Usage
+The documentation below uses `cargo run` to compile and execute the runtime directly from cargo, but it works the same if you're using a compiled version (just replace `cargon run` with the name of the executable)

+* `cargo run help`
+  Prints this usage help

+* `cargo run asm <source> [output]`
+  Compiles an assembly source code file to an executable
+  * `source`: Path of the file containing the assembly source code
+  * `output`: Path of the file where the executable will be written to.
+If not specified, uses the same file as 'source' but with a .bin extension

+* `cargo run view <file>`
+  Disassembles an executable and displays its code
+  * `file`: Path of the file to disassemble

+* `cargo run run <file>`
+  Runs a compiled executable
+  * `file`: Path of the executable to run

+* `cargo run runasm <file>`
+  Compiles an assembly source file and immediately runs it
+  * `file`: Path of the assembly source code to compile and run

 ## Work in progress warning
 As Lakesis is a work in progress, the sections below may not reflect the current state of the project.